 Welcome to 1st Grade

-My name is Taylor Kaniuk and I am excited to teach first grade at Immanuel this year!
+My name is Taylor Clements and I am excited to teach first grade at Immanuel this year!
 I am a life-long member of Immanuel, baptized by Pastor Mike and graduate of the day school.
-Immanuel has been an integral part of my faith and life walk; many of the teachers here inspiring me to become a teacher myself.
-I attended Lutheran High School North and graduated from Concordia, Ann Arbor in 2014.
-I received my bachelor's degree in Language Arts for Elementary Education, with a minor in Early Childhood Education.
+Immanuel has been an integral part of my faith and life walk; many of the teachers here inspired me to become a teacher myself.
+I’m excited to have my husband, David, as a member of the Immanuel family as we grow in faith and life together.
+I attended Lutheran High School North and graduated from Concordia University, Ann Arbor in 2014.
+I received my bachelor’s degree in Language Arts for Elementary Education, with a minor in Early Childhood Education.

 I look forward to teaching God’s children this school year.

 My love for learning started when I was young and I continue to learn more each day!
 I completed my bachelor’s degree at Grand Valley State University and received my Masters in the Teaching of Reading at Saginaw Valley State University.
 I have also received training in DIBELS, Reading Horizons, and Phonics First.
 I am a life-long learner who continues to study the best practices and trends in reading, math, and multi-sensory learning.

 The Lord has truly blessed me with the opportunity to teach at Immanuel and share God’s love with the children and their families.
 I enjoy the fun and excitement that 1st graders bring to each school day!